Mesothelioma.com - Helping Mesothelioma Patients Since 1996 call

 National Gypsum and Occupational Exposure

-As National Gypsum Company’s presence grew, so did their breadth of asbestos exposure.
+As National Gypsum Company’s presence grew, so did the potential for asbestos exposure from its products.
 During World War II, NGC manufactured acoustic panels used on aircraft engines, metal landing strips and insulation for cargo ships, all of which were considered highly useful for the Korean and Vietnam wars.
 National Gypsum became a primary supplier of wallboard across the United States, even struggling to meet the growing demand.

 With all of these major projects, asbestos products were exposing workers across various industries and trades.
 Whenever products were damaged, cut, trimmed, sanded, worn down or disturbed in any way, asbestos fibers could easily become airborne.
-Once airborne, fibers are then susceptible to inhalation or ingestion, putting individuals at risk of developing diseases like malignant mesothelioma.
+Once airborne, asbestos fibers may be inhaled or ingested, putting individuals at risk of diseases such as malignant mesothelioma.

 Occupations Impacted by National Gypsum Company's Asbestos Use